24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Hotel Boutique Casona de la China Poblana

-The boutique hotel Casona de la China Poblana is located in a seventeenth-century mansion in the heart of the historic center.
+The boutique hotel Casona de la China Poblana (Booking.com | Agoda) is located in a seventeenth-century mansion in the heart of the historic center.
 Rooms are stylishly and traditionally decorated.
-Internet might not be the most stable.
+The internet connection might not be the most stable.

-Is Puebla Safe for solo travelers?
+Is Puebla Safe for Solo Travelers?

 However, during my 4 days in Puebla, I never felt unsafe.
 Except for when I walked the 30 minutes to the train station and back, I mainly stuck to the central historic district.
 There generally isn’t much reason to go beyond it.